augustcolonna/Ride-for-your-life/README.md

 </ul>

 <h2>Backlog</h2>
-I have a list of items that I would like to add to the game:
+<span>I have a list of items that I would like to add to the game:</span>
 <ul>
     <li>Moving background</li>
     <li>High Score-board</li>